 The Part D late enrollment penalty is added to your monthly premium.
-When you first enroll in Capital Health Plan Retiree Advantage, we let you know the amount of the penalty.
+When you first enroll in Capital Health Plan State of Florida Retiree Advantage, we let you know the amount of the penalty.
 If you do not pay your Part D late enrollment penalty, you could lose your prescription drug benefits.